pauleveritt/pauleveritt.github.io/src/productive/index.rst

 - In each step, provide a link to the GitHut URL for the code in that step.

+- In sphinxstrap 4 theme:

+    - Don't let breadcrumbs get so long

+    - The ``caption`` on code snippets is ugly

 .. toctree::
     :maxdepth: 1